jediofgever/ROS_Raw_Kitti_Player/README.md

  ## Reconfigure KITTI data Path in launch file

- under this directory kitti_ros/launch directory find 'kitti_ros_node.launch' file, change the data paths according to your own envoirmment For example my base directory for KITTI data is as follow ;
+ under this directory 'ROS_Raw_Kitti_Player/kitti_ros/launch',  find 'kitti_ros_node.launch' file, change the data paths according to your own envoirmment.
+For example my base directory for KITTI data is as follow ;

  > /home/atas/kitti_data/2011_09_26/2011_09_26_drive_0001_sync/

- basically once you changed username with yours , it should be fine.
+ basically once you need to change username with yours , it should be fine afterwards.

  ## Execute Kitti_ros node